edamla/mediterraneanagency/_books/2021-09-01-uthman-bin-affan-ra.md

 book.
 We would like to commend Reverend M. Necati
-Bursalı for his work and state that this book will be beneficial to everyone, since saying it is not pos- sible and leaving it means that it is not possible to show them to anyone.
+Bursalı for his work and state that this book will be beneficial to everyone, since saying it is not possible and leaving it means that it is not possible to show them to anyone.
-A star from the sun of the Prophet, Hazrat Uth- man!..
+A star from the sun of the Prophet, Hazrat Uthman!..
 Whether you run to the sun, make your night a day, or look at this pole star, determine your direction!.
 <!--more-->